TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 ship there could be a Method :class:`setupCoaches()`.
 Each type of ship is to be handled differently for each has a proper configuration.
-So each ship must have such a Method but the concrete implementation is to be done seperately for each ship type.
+So each ship must have such a Method but the concrete implementation is to be done separately for each ship type.

 <remark>TODO: Enter Code</remark>